C4 Logo Return to main site

 Indicator 2

-Status: Cervical cancer mortality was 1.3 per 100,000 women in the period 2017-2021 (most recent data), with an inverse socioeconomic gradient, and rates over three times as high in Aboriginal and Torres Strait Islander women (3.6x) and very remote areas (3.7x).
+Status: Cervical cancer mortality was 1.3 per 100,000 women in the period 2018-2022 (most recent data).
+There was an inverse socioeconomic gradient, with rates more than twice as high among Aboriginal and Torres Strait Islander women (2.8 times higher in jurisdictions with data), in very remote areas (2.5 times higher) and in the NT (2.3 times higher).

 Find out more: